Code-Institute-Submissions/htmltablebuilder/README.md

 ## Site Goals

-HTML Table Builder is an application developed in Python for LLC staff to auto generate html table code for Timetables populated and edited on Google Sheets.
+HTML Table Builder is an application developed in Python for LLC staff with no coding abilities whatsoever to auto generate html table code for Timetables populated and edited on Google Sheets.

 This application is an assist for LLC staff engaged in Timetable Management to easily publish timetable revisions to the LLC website.

 HTML Table Builder is useful by allowing LLC staff to manipulate and design timetables to best display the data to the public.

 Within some pre-defined parameters, they can design the timetable layout to accommodate peculiarities on some routes.

 Excel is a familiar environment for LLC staff to work with.

 Google Sheets has a lot of similarities and of course LLC staff can copy and paste their Excel creations to Google Sheets.

 Important Note: All references to Local Link are for Local Link Cork only.